DOMjudge/domjudge/README.md

 All documentation is also available online at the DOMjudge homepage:
 	https://www.domjudge.org/documentation

 Please note that this documentation is from the latest stable release and thus might not apply to your version.

 A fresh copy of the repository source tree must first be bootstrapped, generating the configure script and documentation.
-This can be done by running 'make dist', see the online documentation, section "Developer information" for more details.
+This can be done by running `make dist`, see the online documentation, section "Development" for more details.

 There is a wiki which collects other pieces of information about specific configurations or integrations: